 - Current students

-In this certificate you will gain the internationally relevant skills and knowledge, which are transferable across a range of disciplines within IT and are essential for working in a number of entry-level support roles including business support or retail roles, and some roles in the IT profession.
+This certificate provides you with internationally relevant skills and knowledge, which are transferable across a range of disciplines within IT.
+These are essential for working in a number of entry-level support roles including business support, retail roles, and support roles within the IT profession.

 Improve your computer literacy and problem solving skills.
 Learn in small, interactive groups and further your knowledge of current software applications.

 - This programme is great preparation for the Bachelor of Computing Systems

 - A good mix of practical and theory based learning

 - Flipped classroom model: class time will primarily be used for planning, problem-solving, hands on experimentation, discussion and feedback

 - You will be encouraged to use time outside the classroom for individual reflection and researching topics and ideas

 - Extra maths support: if you need help with maths, we provide extra tutorials

 For this programme, you will need the following: